 Calculating damages for loss of chance involves assessing how much the opportunity for a better outcome was diminished due to medical negligence.
 Courts evaluate the patient’s health status had the negligence not occurred and compare it to the actual outcomes.
 The difference in probabilities helps determine a proportional amount for damages.
 For instance, if a plaintiff lost a 30 per cent chance of recovery, the damages awarded could reflect 30 per cent of the total damages that would have been granted in a successful direct negligence case.

-It’s also important to recognize that courts may adjust this percentage based on various factors, such as the patient’s pre-existing health conditions, age, and the medical treatments available at the time of the incident.
+It’s also important to recognise that courts may adjust this percentage based on various factors, such as the patient’s pre-existing health conditions, age, and the medical treatments available at the time of the incident.
 This complexity often leads to contentious calculations of damages in loss of chance cases.

-In Australia, the compensation for a loss of chance medical negligence claim can vary widely, as it depends on the likelihood of a better outcome and the degree of harm caused by the lost opportunity.
-Damages are usually awarded in proportion to the lost chance rather than as a full amount.
-For example, if a court determines that there was a 25% chance of avoiding a serious condition, the plaintiff may receive 25% of the total potential compensation.
 So, if the full damages would have been AUD 200,000, the plaintiff could be awarded AUD 50,000.
 Compensation may cover economic losses (like lost income and medical expenses), non-economic losses (such as pain and suffering), and, in some instances, future care costs.
 Additionally, Australian law imposes caps on non-economic damages in medical negligence cases, with the maximum amounts differing by state; for instance, in New South Wales, the cap in 2023 was approximately AUD 686,500.
 Due to the complex calculations involved, seeking legal guidance is crucial.

 What should patients do?

-For patients thinking about pursuing a loss of chance claim, it’s crucial to gather thorough medical records and seek advice from experienced legal professionals as soon as possible.
+For patients thinking about pursuing a loss of chance claim, it’s crucial to gather thorough medical records and seek advice from experienced lawyers as soon as possible.
 Proper documentation and solid legal support can enhance the likelihood of a favourable outcome, enabling claimants to build a stronger case that satisfies the stringent evidentiary requirements set by Australian courts.

 United Legal Canberra is here to assist you with your workers’ compensation claim.
 For more information, call us at (02) 9161 684283 or email us at admin@unitedlegal.com.au.
 Scheduling an appointment takes just a few minutes.